Position Discontinuation and Severance

 - If the Professional Staff Member accepts a Comparable Position within Drexel University, including subsidiaries, after the separation date, but before the expiration of the equivalent time period of the severance pay, the Professional Staff Member must repay the remainder of the severance pay from the start date of the new position.
 Continued employment is contingent upon full repayment of that amount.
 In no event shall the amount of severance pay be reduced to less than two (2) weeks.

 Example: A Professional Staff Member receives five (5) months of severance pay due to a position elimination effective September 1.
-The Professional Staff Member is rehired by Drexel University effective November 1.
+The Professional Staff Member is rehired by Drexel University, including any of its subsidiaries, effective November 1.
 The new position is comparable in job duties and salary.
 The Professional Staff Member must repay three (3) months of severance pay from the start date of the new position.
 Continued employment is contingent upon full repayment of that amount.

 A professional staff member who is laid off shall have no right to recall, but should the employee return to work within 90 days from the date of layoff, no loss of seniority will result.
-After an absence of 90 days, the professional staff member will return to Drexel as a new Professional Staff Member.
+After an absence of 90 days, the professional staff member will return to Drexel, including any of its subsidiaries, as a new Professional Staff Member.

 AT-WILL EMPLOYMENT NOT AFFECTED